-First-year SFU students from the School of Sustainable Energy Engineering (SEE) are already putting their technical skills into action to help build a sustainable world.
+First-year SFU students from the School of Sustainable Energy Engineering (SEE) are already putting their technical skills into action and developing solutions to help build a sustainable world.
 Their innovations demonstrate readiness to create solutions for issues in agriculture, home printing and microplastics in laundry.

 In their first cornerstone project-based course titled “Integrated Energy Solution I,” SEE students are introduced to engineering design skills and the principles of sustainability.
 They are given a general perspective on engineering design process in order to gain a deeper understanding of technology and its potential long-term impact.
 Equally important, the course also teaches students to think critically through the process of creating, testing, documenting and analyzing the physical embodiment of their engineering design.

 Throughout the term, teams are set up and tasked to develop a simple product or a solution to a problem and present their results to the class.
 The purpose of the project is to encourage students to apply the technical skills they have learned to create a product that has the potential to alleviate the environmental impact that current and similar technology may have.
 Students are then required to present and communicate their projects visually, verbally and in writing.

 “In order for students to gain an interdisciplinary perspective in this global climate crisis, we are here not only to equip them with a strong technical foundation, but also to help them improve upon their interpersonal and communication skills,” says Mehran Ahmadi, who is the associate director, lecturer and undergraduate curriculum chair in SEE.